• Skip to primary navigation

 Sauteeing the onion until soft and translucent.

-• Sprinkle the cooked bacon, caramelized onions, and gruyère cheese into the pie shell.
+Scatter the cooked bacon, onions, and nutty gruyère cheese evenly into the blind baked pie shell before pouring in the egg custard.

 Spreading the sauteed onion into the bottom of the pie crust.